HomeDirectoriesYour Business Listing Helps AI Pick You

 3. Local Citations: Chamber of commerce, local business associations, and community directories

-4. Niche Citations: Specialised platforms related to specific aspects of your business
+4. Niche Citations: Specialised platforms tied to specific parts of your business

 Success Story: Lakeside Plumbing

-A plumbing company in Manchester implemented a systematic citation-building strategy, focusing on consistency across 30 platforms.
+A plumbing company in Manchester ran a systematic citation-building strategy focused on consistency across 30 platforms.
 They prioritised their local government registration, Google Business Profile, and Business Directory listing before expanding to industry-specific directories.
-Within six months, they appeared in the top three results for 78% of local plumbing-related searches, up from 31% before their citation strategy.
+Within six months, they ranked in the top three results for 78% of local plumbing-related searches, up from 31% before their citation work.

-Understanding the practical realities of how business listings influence AI decisions helps businesses prioritise their efforts effectively.
+Knowing the practical realities of how business listings influence AI decisions helps you prioritise your effort.

-According to expert discussions on Quora, an effective business listing includes several critical components:
+According to expert discussions on Quora, an effective business listing includes several critical parts:

 • Business Name: Consistent across all platforms, without unnecessary keywords

-• Address: Complete and formatted according to postal standards
+• Address: Complete and formatted to postal standards

 • Phone Number: Local number with area code

-• Website URL: Direct link to your homepage or location-specific page
+• Website URL: Direct link to your homepage or a location-specific page

-• Business Category: Primary and secondary categories that precisely match your services
+• Business Category: Primary and secondary categories that closely match your services

 • Photos: Exterior, interior, product, and team images

-• Business Description: 250-750 character overview of your business
+• Business Description: A 250 to 750 character overview of your business

 Business Listing Optimisation Checklist: